 The State of Rhode Island has been working hard to make sure state employees have the tools they need to navigate the workplace in a COVID-19 world.
 As we continue reopening the economy, safety and awareness are key to protecting yourself and others in the workplace.
 Below, you’ll find tools to help you find your way.

 Below is a brief overview of the temporary community mitigation measures in place for Phase 3.
 For more detailed information about Human Resources polices, Frequently Asked Questions, and past communications, please visit www.hr.ri.gov.

 Suggestions?
 Email us at firstname.lastname@example.org.

 Do you work in a congregate, office, lobby or outdoor setting?
 See the latest Guidance Matrix for Phase 3.

 One of the most common questions we receive: “When are you bringing people back to work?”

 Please refer to the State Agency Lobby Guidelines in English and Spanish.

 Talk to your supervisor to see if you may be a good candidate to participate in a modified work schedule or remote work.

 All state-sponsored travel is suspended.
 The following exceptions to the travel suspension are allowable with the signed permission of the Personnel Administrator:

 Check back for updates here.

 State offices are either using an online portal or self-screening methods at entrances, where you will see or be asked a series of questions about your travel patterns and any potential COVID-19 symptoms you may have.
-Click here to see a list of questions.
+Access the online portal here.
+Click here to see the list of questions.

 Where do I pick up a mask?